pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 1. 1$$st$$ of all, we do not put negative numbers in the assessment.
 In our *raw-view*, we can only *distance* ourself from a statement.
 By this view, we can make 1$$st$$ filter by masking unfilled relations by $$0.5$$.

+2. Next, we incorporate *time / versioning*.

+3. Next, we incorporate (simple) *logic*: at this view, we use negative numbers for contradiction.

+4. Next, we incorporate *decomposition analysis*: we can increase assessment value when *parts* are positively evaluated and vice versa.

 ## Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}